 Browsing our library

 You can search for a keyword or use filters to browse our library.
-Resources are organised by subject (for example education or benefits), type (for example parent guides or newsletters), nation and language.
+Resources are organised by:

-Ordering and buying print copies of our parent guides
+Ordering and buying print copies of our guides

-Getting social care services when your child has additional needs - England explains the rights of you and your child to get practical support at home from social work departments, and what you can do if you are not happy with the support your child is receiving.
+Explains the rights of your child and family to get practical support at home from social services departments, and what you can do if you are not happy with the support you are receiving.